vese/Recaptcha.Verify.Net/README.md

 Library for server-side verification of Google reCAPTCHA v2/v3 response token for ASP.NET.

-Recaptcha.Verify.Net starting from version 2.0.0 supports the following platforms and any .NET Standard 2.0 target:
+Recaptcha.Verify.Net starting from version 2.0.0 supports the following platforms and any target that supports .NET Standard from 2.0:
+- .NET Standard 2.0
-- .NET Standard 2.0+
+- .NET Standard 2.1
-- .NET Framework 4.6.1+
+- .NET Framework 4.6.2
-- .NET Core 2.0+
+- .NET 6
-- .NET 5+
+- .NET 7

 # Table of Contents